scott-h-system-analyst/scott-h-system-analyst.github.io/README.md

 ![MCJ 2022](images/mcjnow.png){width=50em}

-[Triple System Analysis](https://triple.pub) (3SA) doesn't tackle the maintenance of triples themselves.
-It is a way that I make the design persistent, as it pushes the ideas down to data rather than stopping at processes (software).
-Ultimately that is how I'm tackling my own growing collection of journal entries.
+I am pushing the knowledge representation of the journal ideas down to data rather than stopping at processes (software).
+That is how I'm tackling my growing collection of journal entries.
 In triple form I can create something with any OS.
 Further, by decoupling the rendering from the OS and triple creation, I can always read my journal with a modern web browser, or whatever the equivalent is.
 The 100 inch wheelbase Nash/AMC Ramblers were built around the  [196 CI engine](#wrenching).
 I think of my current journal view in that way.
 It is an engine of data, triples, surrounded by a script coach.
 Put the horse before the cart, right?

 ### Energy Transition